About Morgan Tingley

 My research combines original data collected in the field with biodiversity informatics (“big data”) and novel quantitative modeling techniques to understand critical ecological questions about organisms.
 I am most interested in how large-scale anthropogenic drivers of change (e.g., climate change, invasive species, land-use change, fire regimes) affect geographic distributions and community interactions over short (years) to long (centuries) timespans.
 I collaborate with a diverse array of scientists in many fields and am always looking for new opportunities, exciting data, and intriguing systems.

 I am an Assistant Professor with the department of Ecology and Evolutionary Biology at the University of Connecticut located in Storrs, CT.
-I am actively recruiting Ph.D. and M.S. students, as well as postdoctoral researchers.
+I am always interested in hearing from strong Ph.D. applicants as well as postdoctoral researchers.
 If you are a prospective student or postdoc with research interests that align with mine, please read my FAQ about opportunities in my lab.